LaurentAjdnik/mcproxy/README.md

 An MCProxy may expose only a subset of the capabilities provided by the MCP Server(s) it connects to.

+Configuration:
+- Capabilities to be blocked

 ## Capabilities disambiguation

 With the fast-growing number of MCP Servers, me might end up with some name collisions.
 An MCProxy may rename capabilities, so that they appear unique to an MCP Client, and handle routing to the appropriate MCP Server.

+Configuration:
+- List of Server / Identifier => New identifier

 ## On-the-fly internationalization (i18n)